djangir06/first-repository/README.md

 # first-repository
-this is my first time trying github.
+this is my first time using github.